fpdaiber/IDD_Lab1/Readme.md

 # Designing Interactive Devices Lab1: Make it blink!

-Lab report for the first IDD lab by Fabio Daiber
+Lab report for the IDD lab 1 by Fabio Daiber

 ## Part A: Setting up the board